 1991 – 2017

 The logo remained text-based.
 The block “W” received a modernized design: it became slanted, graceful, and slightly curved.
-In the gaps between the three legs (in the negative space), we can see “spears” – stylized peaks pointing downwards.
+In the gaps between the three legs (in the negative space), we can see “spears” stylized peaks pointing downwards.
 They show that sports teams are not as simple as they may seem and that they have hidden tools to influence their opponents.
-The color scheme has also changed: red is shifted to a darker palette and combined with black, which emphasizes the volume of the letter.
+The color scheme has also changed: red has been shifted to a darker palette and combined with black, which emphasizes the letter’s volume.
 The contrasting shadow makes it look three-dimensional.
 The serifs are retained but extended upwards.

 2017 – today

 The current Wisconsin Badgers logo differs little from the past version: identical colors and shapes.
-Only the width is different: the block “W” is wider now than it used to be.
-But this is not conspicuous because of the sharp elements, which remain in the same places: at the ends of the serifs, in the intra-letter spaces, and at the bottom at the base.
+Only the width differs: the block “W” is wider now than before.
+But this is not conspicuous because of the sharp elements, which remain in the same places: at the ends of the serifs, in the intra-letter spaces, and at the bottom of the base.
 The letter is still located diagonally.

 Font and Colors

 The team’s visual identity evolution from the University of Wisconsin has been gradual.
-Abrupt changes occurred only twice, in a major redesign: in 1930 and 1957.
-In the first, there was a shift from textual to pictorial design; in the second, graphic to textual.
+Abrupt changes occurred only twice, during major redesigns: in 1930 and 1957.
+In the first, there was a shift from textual to pictorial design; in the second, from graphic to textual.

-All of the Wisconsin Badgers logos have an individual font.
+All Wisconsin Badgers logos use a unique font.
 The letters are drawn rather than printed.
-No complete analogies exist to existing typographic styles; small adjustments are taken throughout.
+No complete analogies exist to the existing typographic styles; only small adjustments are made throughout.
 The university palette consists of two colors: neutral white and Cardinal red.